-Project Products • FY 2024-25 Overall Work Program and Budget.
-Up to four amendments to the FY 2023-24 OWP and Budget. • 12 monthly progress reports and 4 quarterly progress reports.
-Executed/amended Overall Work Program Agreements (OWPA) with Caltrans.
+Project Products • FY 2024-25 Overall Work Program and Budget. • Up to four amendments to the FY 2023-24 OWP and Budget. • 12 monthly progress reports and 4 quarterly progress reports. • Executed/amended Overall Work Program Agreements (OWPA) with Caltrans.
 Project kickoff meeting, Board reports, presentation and handouts/resource materials for staff training. • DBE reporting. • Updated MFTA.
 Federally Eligible Tasks All project products listed above and tasks and deliverables listed below are federally eligible.
 Previous Accomplishments AMBAG developed and adopted the FY 2022-23 OWP and Budget; processed three amendments to the FY 2022-23 OWP and Budget; provided Caltrans detailed quarterly progress reports; coordinated Metropolitan Transportation Planning activities and held and early consultation/kickoff meeting and coordination meetings in accordance with the federal and state requirements.
 Federal Planning Factors (PF) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency.
 Increase the safety of the transportation system for motorized and non- motorized users.
 Increase the security of the transportation system for motorized and non- motorized users.
 Increase the accessibility and mobility of people and for freight.
 Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns.
 Enhance the integration and connectivity of the transportation system, across and between modes, people and freight.
 Promote efficient system management and operation.
-Emphasize the preservation of the existing transportation system. or mitigate storm water impacts of surface transportation.
 Emphasize the preservation of the existing transportation system.
-Improve the resiliency and reliability of the transportation system and reduce
+Improve the resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation.
+Enhance travel and tourism.